redstone-finance/redstone-docs/docs/redstone-credora/how-to-rate-morpho/index.md

 **The Morpho Protocol Risk Adjustment** evaluates the smart contract exploit risk inherent in the Morpho protocol.
 Morpho markets are either listed on Ethereum or Base.
 A PD on each market exposure is derived from Credora **Smart Contract Sub-Methodology**.
 See the Smart Contract Sub-Methodology for further details.
 The calculated Morpho Protocol PDs for Ethereum and Base is 0.13%.

 The final Market PSL is calculated after accounting for the two additional risks: oracle risk via the Oracle Modifier, and general Morpho smart contract risk via the Protocol Risk Adjustment.
 After the Oracle Modifier is applied to the respective market PSL, the Protocol

+## Morpho Vault Ratings
+Vaults represent the highest level of the risk framework, treating them as aggregated exposure to underlying markets and assets, and ratings are obtained by applying the Vaults Methodology [LINK].
+The vault rating aggregation process weights each underlying market exposure based on the vault's allocation to that market.
+Markets with higher allocations have a proportionally greater impact on the overall vault rating.
+This determines the Anchor Vault PSL by calculating a weighted average PSL of the markets utilized in the vault.
+The final PSL is derived from applying modifiers that consider the Curator, Governance, Guardian and Timelock.

+### Ratings Scale

+Vault ratings are expressed on a scale that reflects the aggregate probability of significant loss across all underlying exposures.
+A higher rating indicates lower risk, with ratings adjusted to reflect both the weighted average risk of individual markets and concentration risk factors.
+More details on the rating scale can be found here [LINK].

+At launch, Vault Ratings are refreshed on a weekly basis and will be updated to refresh daily.